mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 REWORK THIS TO SIT IN THIS SECTION - HOW IS THIS DIFFERENT FROM THE PUTTING AT TO WORK?
 DOES IT FINISH WITH THAT FOCUS?
 CONCEPTS FIRST THEN HOW APPLIED.

 The joint development and analysis of culture via a joint activity is described by Cole using the 5D case study [@valsiner_cultural-historical_2007] Here describing the  approach to culture as hybrid of American antropological  approaches and those of USSR researchers.

-This study aligns with concepts of how home discourses or and FoK can be drawn on as a resource by participants to facilitate learning in new environments [@moje_working_2004] .

-The process of merging the knowledge and discourses of  first space (home life) with the process of of the second space (school or institution) into a new third space has been explored in many studies [@moje_working_2004; @gutierrez_developing_2008; @gutierrez_developing_2008; @bryant_academic_2009].

 Cole notes that the creation of idiocultures by researchers [@cole_idiocultural_2017], the created allowing researchers to be present from the beginning of the process.